sematext/docs/docs/logagent/config-file.md

   # print parsed logs in YAML format to stdout (only if options.supress is set to false)
   stdout: yaml # use 'pretty' for pretty json and 'ldjson' for line delimited json (default)

-  # forward logs to rtail realtime log viewer
-  #rtail:
-    # rtail host to send logs to
-    #host: localhost
-    # rtails port to send logs to
-    #udpPort: 3434
-    # start rtail Server with given http port and bind to address of hostname
-    #webPort: 8080
-    #webHost: localhost
 ```

 A collection of example config files are [here](https://github.com/sematext/logagent-js/tree/master/config/examples)